Installation#

 ``green_channel``, ``red_channel``, ``blue_channel`` (integers; zero-based) Indices for your image channels.
 Example: if your stacks have only two channels (green and red), use

-to disable blue.
-If you do have a third channel, setblue_channel: 2
+green_channel: 0,red_channel: 1, and setblue_channel: -1to disable blue.
+If you do have a third channel, setblue_channel: 2.

 Intensity measurement options#